Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *The Algorithm viewpoint provides details needed by programmers, analysts of algorithms in regard to time-space performance and processing logic prior to implementation, and to aid in producing unit test plans.*

 #### 5.12.2 Design Elements
+*These should include the attribute descriptions for identification, processing (5.12.1), and data for all design entities.*

 #### 5.12.3 Processing Attribute
 #### 5.12.4 Examples
 ### 5.13 Resource Viewpoint